TrueWill/vrtips/oculusquest2.md

-# Oculus™ Quest 2
+# Meta Quest 2

 ## Recommended gear

-* The Oculus Quest 2 itself.
+* The Meta (formerly Oculus) Quest 2 itself.
 I bought the 64 GB model, but I'd recommend 256 GB - big games will fill up the smaller storage.
 * Improved head strap.
 The one that comes with it is not very comfortable.
 I've got the official Elite Strap, and it's definitely an improvement.
 Even then, with two people you'll probably do some adjusting.
+(The side piece of my Elite Strap broke; I fixed it with glue for plastic, an old plastic card for stability, and duct tape.)
 * [VR Cover](https://us.vrcover.com/collections/oculus%E2%84%A2-quest-2) sells excellent add-ons for the Quest.
 I bought their Facial Interface & Foam Replacement set, which I really like.
 I also bought their "halo" controller protectors, which do not interfere with tracking and avoid damage when playing games like GORN.
 Consider signing up for their newsletter. _(Avoid cheap alternatives.)_
 * Improved controller grips with hand straps.
 I have some from CNBEYOUNG through Amazon; they're nice but a little bulky. **(NEW)** I finally switched to the VR Cover controller grips, which I prefer.
 * Headphones or earbuds.
 These make a **big** difference.
 I have the Logitech G333 VR Gaming Earphones, which were designed for the Quest.
 They sound good and the cords are the right lengths, but sometimes (not often) they fall out of my ears.